What is line data?

 When you transform the line-data job, you must specify a page definition and a form definition.
-For more information about the page definitions and form definitions available to you, see the InfoPrint Manager: Reference.
+For more information about the page definitions and form definitions available to you, see RICOH InfoPrint Manager: Reference.
 For more information about associating page definitions and form definitions with jobs, see the online help in the InfoPrint Manager Administration GUI.

 - You cannot use the line-data transform when printing files containing Proprinter ASCII.